isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 Per ulteriori informazioni, vedi [BlackBerry](../office-365-platform-service-description/blackberry.md).

 > [!NOTE]
-> Se si utilizza Office 365 gestito da 21Vianet in Cina, BlackBerry Business Cloud Services non è disponibile.
-Tuttavia, è possibile utilizzare i dispositivi Exchange ActiveSync o un'offerta di Research in Motion (RIM, la soluzione wireless di posta elettronica per BlackBerry) per eseguire Blackberry Enterprise Server (BES).
+> If you are using Office 365 operated by 21Vianet in China, BlackBerry Business Cloud Services is not available.
+However, you can use Exchange ActiveSync devices or an offering from Research in Motion (RIM, the BlackBerry wireless email solution) to run Blackberry Enterprise Server (BES).

 ## <a name="feature-availability"></a>Disponibilità delle funzionalità